ibm-ecm/wpxt-file-type-plugin/README.md

 ### How to configure

-This plug-in is using Gradle as build automation system.
-Import, download, fork the project.
-Then you have two options to provide the three jars that are not part of the open-source release:
+This plug-in is using *Gradle* as build automation system.
+Download or fork the project, whatever suits you, then you have two options to provide the three jars that are not part of the open-source release:

-#### Copy them in the lib folder
+#### 1. Copy them in the lib folder

 Create a ***lib*** folder in the project's folder, copy *j2ee.jar*, *jace.jar* and *navigator.jar* (renamed from *navigatorAPI.jar*) in it and you are done.
 These jars can be found on any machine with ICN/FileNet installed under **/opt/IBM/ECMClient/lib** for *navigatorAPI.jar*, **/opt/IBM/FileNet/ContentEngine/lib** for Jace.jar and **/opt/IBM/WebSphere/AppServer/lib** for *j2ee.jar* (if you're using WebSphere).

-#### Use your own private Maven repository if you have one
+#### 2. Use your own private Maven repository if you have one
 If you own your own Maven repository where the three needed jars are deployed, just comment the tree following lines in build.gradle:
 ```
 compile name: 'jace'